Technology at the Library

 - Ethernet cables

 Wi-Fi is available throughout the entire building.

-33 desktop computers, four of which are Macs, are available throughout the Library, with at least one device in the basement through floor 1M.
-Computers are available in the quiet study carrels in the basement; in the Periodicals Room; behind the old card catalog in Rockefeller Hall; and in the Reference area on the main floor.
-In addition, the Dr. Elbert Payson Little Computer Lab, gift of the Class of 1945 and located on floor 1M, contains 16 desktop computers.
+Desktop computers, four of which are Macs, are available in the quiet study carrels in the basement; in the Periodicals Room; behind the old card catalog in Rockefeller Hall; and in the Reference area on the main floor.
+In addition, the Dr. Elbert Payson Little Computer Lab, gift of the Class of 1945 and located on floor 1M, contains 13 desktop computers.
 All computers offer basic desktop software and access to the internet.

 Three network printers allow the Academy community to print from any of the computers in the library.
-These MFP printers, located in the copy room, the lab, and on the ground floor, also photocopy and scan.
-The MFP printer in the Copy Room allows for color printing and scanning.
+These Multi-Function Printers, located on the Main Floor, the Little Lab, and on the Ground Floor, are also able to photocopy and scan documents.
+The MFP printer on the Main Floor allows for color printing and scanning.
 In addition, the library has carrels on floor 2M where patrons can connect their laptops for wired internet access.

 The Lawrence Music Area on floor 1M is a gift from Timothy W. Childs ’53.
 It includes thousands of CDs, a collection supported by the Paul E. Gropp Fund, given by the Class of 1940 and the family of Mr. Gropp.
 A variety of DVD films are stored both on the main floor, behind the card catalog, and on the east side of floor 1M.

 The east side of floor 1M also has a TV/VCR/DVD unit for watching movies in the library.